-If the TPM WG agrees on the escalation of a given case, the TPM Project Leader will address this case to the Management board (MB).
+If the TPM WG agrees on the escalation of a given case, the TPM Project Leader will address this case to the Management board.

-The MB can decide to tackle this issue in the higher hierarchy of the concerned IM or to escalate further.
+The Management board can decide to tackle this issue within the higher hierarchy of the concerned IM or to escalate further.